w3c/wai-older-users/_older-users/literature.md

     on the site)
 -   Concentration and distraction issues (consider the volume of information on some pages, and the multiple animated advertisements that are sometimes present)

-## Technical report format
+## Status and Technical Report Format

+The Literature Review was conducted in 2008.
+We do not currently plan to update it.
+Most of the information is still relevant.

 The Literature Review follows the W3C format for technical reports that includes several sections at the beginning: links to different versions, editors, copyright, abstract, and status.

-## Who developed the WAI-AGE Literature Review
+## Who developed the Literature Review

 The Literature Review was developed with the [Education and Outreach Working Group](https://www.w3.org/WAI/EO/) (EOWG), which is part of the World Wide Web Consortium (W3C) Web Accessibility Initiative (WAI).